Ylvauk/js-code-challenge/README.md

 # The Challenges

+## Instructions

+1. Fork and clone this repository
+1. Change into the new directory
+1. Write your solutions for the challenges below in the `lib/challenge.js` file
+1. Check your work as you go by opening your `lib/index.html` in the browser as a LiveServer

 ## Prime Numbers

 A Prime number is a number that is not evenly divisible by another number except 1 and itself.
 If you want to read more deeply about it, [go here](https://en.wikipedia.org/wiki/Prime_number).
 To test whether a number is Prime, you only need to test as far as the **square root** of that number.
 This is advisable for optimization and testing large numbers.